 You don’t want to overpay for a property, so it’s important to run comps before making an offer.
-This is where you (or preferably your realtor) will research what similar homes in the area have sold for within the past few months.
-Your realtor will use the Multiple Listing Service (MLS) to find homes that have the same number of bedrooms and a similar lot size.
+This is where you (or preferably your real estate agent) will research what similar homes in the area have sold for within the past few months.
+Your real estate agent will use the Multiple Listing Service (MLS) to find homes that have the same number of bedrooms and a similar lot size.
 It’s best to use the most recent sales, but you can go back as far as 6 months if there aren’t any more recent sales.

 After finding out what offer to make based on the comps, you need to know how to execute that offer.
 When purchasing a property, the buyer submits their offer to the seller on a legal contract.

-If you’re working with a realtor, as we recommend, they will have the contracts to write the offer on.
+If you’re working with a real estate agent, as we recommend, they will have the contracts to write the offer on.
 These contracts vary by state and can be quite in depth so some buyers hire an attorney to review them before submitting the offer.

-If you’re purchasing the FSBO without a realtor, check out the real estate purchase agreement on RocketLawyer.
+If you’re purchasing the FSBO without a real estate agent, check out the real estate purchase agreement on RocketLawyer.
 This will give you a good template to use.
 Check it out ahead of time so you can familiarize yourself with it.

 Regardless, in either case, once the offer is accepted and the purchase agreement signed, the offer will be subject to an inspection and an appraisal.
 This means that you can only actually buy the property if it appraises for the number you’re offering (or higher) and if it passes a home inspection.